-Described by a friend as "an alternative Millbank bag for water filtration, with a very practical pouch too" and we agree.
+Described as "an alternative Millbank bag for water filtration, with a very practical pouch too" and we agree.

-Based on the 1945 Millbank Bag (as shown in our last picture), this bag filters turbid water removing any organic material and sediment.
+Based on the 1945 Millbank Bag (as shown in our last picture), this bag filters turbid water using gravity, effectively removing any organic material and sediment.
 Basically filtering out larger soiled matter so you can start your water treatment method by means of chemical or boiling in the usual way.
 Don't just drink the water that comes straight out of this, it will need need further purifying to remove bacteria, cysts and parasites.

 Made in Britain from untreated, close weave, heavy weight, rot proof thick cotton fabric, 100% quality guarantee.
 A High Quality Product, Double stitched with poly thread and has a heavy duty brass eyelet with Paracord (approx 40" included) to hang it up.

 A convenient pouch is also included to store your bag in when not in use and instructions of how to use it are also included.
 Fill line is SEWN on and not drawn on with pen so it doesn't wash off ;-)

 For fastest results, keep bag topped up with water.
 To clean, simply turn inside out and rinse.